Podcast: Play in new window | Download

 Our home had resident wildlife – sparrows in the rafters making an infernal din every morning belligerently defending their nesting sites from intruders.
 In Urdu they are very aptly called Khana Chidiya (Khanchudi in Deccani) – house bird.
 Their feathers and at nesting time, all the grass and other tidbits they brought and then allowed to fall – they are incredibly messy nest builders – meant that the house had to be swept twice or three times a day.
 Occasionally a sparrow would get brained by a lazily rotating fan because they never seemed to realize that trying to perch on a moving fan was a bad idea.
 We would pick up the dazed bird and revive it and put it on a windowsill so that it could fly away when it wished.
 It never occurred to us to de-sparrow the house.
 Sweeping was preferable to an aseptic house devoid of the chirping of the sparrow.
 Today with all the concrete and glass and pesticide sprays in the fields, sparrows are gone.

 Municipal water came when it came so everyone had storage tanks in bathrooms.
-If those ran out there was the Bi-hish-ti (literally: man from heaven) who came with a leather sack slung over his shoulder and topped up the tank.
+If those ran out there was the Bi-hish-ti (literally: heavenly man) who came with a leather sack slung over his shoulder and topped up the tank.
 More usually he would water the garden and simply sprinkle water in the yard after sunset to cool the place down before our cots would be set out for us to sleep under the stars all through summer.
 Those who didn’t have gardens had terraces or flat roofs used for the same purpose.
 How did it feel to lie in bed and look at the moon and stars through your mosquito net, secure in the thought that your house was not being burgled while you slept?
 I don’t think I can even tell you to try it out today.
 The world before plastics was different.

 In that world we had no computers, but we had time.
-We had no TV, but we had friends.
-We had no cell phones, but we spoke to people face to face.
+We had no TV, so we had friends.
+We had no cell phones, so we spoke to people face to face.
 Conversation was an art, taught and learnt and grunts didn’t substitute for words.
 Language had value and was acquired and husbanded – new words tried out to see how they worked – phrases repeated, shared and appreciated.
 Poetry was an actual form of self-expression that underlined the thought and the ability to quote the right couplet at the right time was a mark of a person’s education.
 Conversation didn’t simply revolve around politics or controversial matters, but we talked about thought leaders, exemplars from our past and shared their thoughts and writings, often verbatim – memorizing and quoting them being a sign of our own worth.
 An hour or two passed in this way, drinking tea and reciting poetry and marveling at the turn of phrase, expressing thoughts that touched the heart was something to be looked forward to and back on with great pleasure.

 We worked in the home or for our families for love or duty but never for money.
 We were never offered money and would have considered it an insult to be offered payment for doing something for our family members, no matter how distant.
 The concept of paying children to work in the home was unheard of and considered deplorable.
 Money was called ‘dirt on the hands’ – we dirtied our hands for the experience.
 The dirt came as a result – we didn’t work for it.
 Mentioning what anything cost, what anybody earned or what anyone had spent on a gift, meal or any other form of hospitality was considered insulting and crass.
 Hospitality was a value, not an industry.
 The guest was someone you invited home to a meal.
 To take him to a restaurant was considered a lapse in the standard of hospitality.
 Even if you did it, it was done under duress.
 Never as a choice.
 If some family member informed us that he or she was arriving from another city, it was the standard for us to meet them at the station and bring them home.

-I will never forget the sight of my great-uncle Nawab Ruknuddin Ahmed standing on the platform on Chennai station with garlands when I arrived there in 1985 with my newly wedded wife Samina.
+I will never forget the sight of my great-uncle Nawab Ruknuddin Ahmed standing on the platform on Chennai station with garlands when I arrived there in 1985 with my newly wedded wife.
 He was staying with his daughter, Aunty Jahanara, who we would be transiting with on our way to the tea gardens where I worked.
 Even though it was not his home that we were going to, Mamujaan honored us by personally receiving us at the station.
 But then what am I saying?
 How can the daughter’s home not be his home?
 Just as my aunt’s home was my home.
 We learnt from the actions of our elders.
 Tradition was to keep those memories alive – not only by talking about them, but by emulating the actions.
 For a family member to stay in a hotel instead of at home with us, was an insult to our honor.
 The thought that elderly parents could be sent away to a ‘home’ was unimaginable.
 Home was where we lived – not some place to shunt old inconvenient elders to, to be taken care of by strangers.
 They were our elders.
 We remembered what they had done for us when we were little.
 To do the same for them, was not only our duty but not even something we considered remarkable.

 In that world we played real games on real earth not virtual games on a gadget.
 We ran, sweated, yelled ourselves hoarse, tore our shirts, fell down, skinned our knees, got covered with dust and when it was raining with mud and considered all this as having had a whale of a time.
 In these games we learned leadership, sharing, standing up for our friends, being done in by those we trusted and learnt lessons from all of them.
 We learned to work as a team, strategize and see the result of that strategy.
 We stood up for each other, never reneged on our friends, even when we sometimes had to pay the price for that loyalty.
 We settled with our friend in private but stood by his side in public.
 You didn’t turn your back on your friends.
 It was as simple as that.
 It didn’t matter to us what the color, religion or social status of the friend was.
 It didn’t matter what car he had because we all rode bicycles.
 It didn’t matter what brand of clothing he wore because we all had clothes custom tailored by the Darzee (tailor) in our Muhalla (neighborhood).
 Bell bottoms were in fashion and we wore them.
 So were pointed shoes, and Brylcream in the hair.
 It didn’t matter whether the friend was rich or poor because at the end of a good football game, we all looked the same – the color of mud.
 It didn’t matter if he was tall or short, handsome or ugly.
 What mattered was that he was my friend.
 That was all.